galvesband/TraUser/README.md

 # TraUserBundle #

-A Bundle for Symfony 3 and Sonata that provides users and groups with a security scheme.
+A Bundle for Symfony 3 and Sonata that provides users and groups.

 The main developer of this bundle is Rafael Gálvez-Cañero (galvesband -at- gmail.com).
-Whenever you see first person used in this document, he is that person.
-That being said...
+Whenever you see first person used in this documentation, that's the guy.

-What I want with these is to learn Symfony and Sonata.
-In the way I'm going to try to build a reusable User-and-Permissions bundle that I can use in my future projects.
+The initial motivation of this project is to learn Symfony and Sonata.
+Along the way I'm gonna try to build a reusable user-and-permission bundle usable in some of my future projects, which is this bundle.
+To be more precise with the idea behind the bundle, I'm trying to provide users, groups and roles, where groups link users and roles and roles provide the permissions to do stuff to the users.

-The background idea is to have users and groups.
-Users by themselves don't have permissions associated with them (except ROLE_SUPER_ADMIN) but belong to groups, which are related to roles.
+Why another bundle instead of FOSUserBundle or Sonata's own UserBundle?
+Those bundles support very different use cases and are quite flexible, which is good, but makes them a little bit too complex when you just want to build a simple yet dynamic web page.
+Here I'm trying to simplify a lot of things just by fixating on a single persistence backend (Doctrine) and limiting use-cases to just users and groups with roles.

+In the future the bundle might implement some new tricks, but I'm gonna try to keep things relatively simple.

+## Requirements ##

+ - PHP.
+The bundle is being developed with PHP 7, although PHP 5.6 or later should work.
+   I'm planning on setting up CI soon.

+ - Symfony.
+I'm using stable release 3.1.
+Also I'm trying to avoid use of deprecated calls whenever possible, so that version is probably close to the minimum required.
+My goal is to update the bundle to work with recent Symfony versions up until a new LTS release of Symfony happens.
+We'll see where it ends.

+ - Sonata and friends.
+I'm developing with `core-bundle` 3.1, `admin-bundle` 3.6 and `doctrine-orm-admin-bundle` 3.0.

+ - Ircmaxell's RandomLib, 1.2.

+You can see the complete list of requirements in `composer.json`.

 ## Using the bundle ##

-I'm not sure I would call it usable yet.
-Testing is an ongoing effort.
-I'm basically trying to learn Symfony 3 and Sonata here, so in the beginning I've been more focused into making things work more than by the book or modern TDD or CI.

-At some point I will make this available through `packagist`.
-Then it will be installable through something like this (keeping it here for future reference... for myself, but it does not work (yet)):
+I want to make this bundle available through `packagist` but until then you will need to manually clone the repository or download a tarball.

+For future reference, requiring this through `packagist` will look something like this.

 ```json
 {